Skip to main content

 Ciphers

-Ciphers, also known as cipher suitesExternal LinkThis link leads to an external website and will open in a new tab, refer to the encryption technology that is used under the hood for encrypting data as it is in transit to and from Files.com using SSL/TLS.
+Ciphers, also known as cipher suitesExternal LinkThis link leads to an external website and will open in a new tab, are the encryption technology that is used under the hood for encrypting data moving to and from Files.com using SSL/TLS.

-However, we also take seriously our commitment to compatibility and building a long term partnership with our customers to support their applications long into the future.
+However, we are also committed to compatibility and building a long term partnership with our customers to support their applications long into the future.

 Although we only offer secure modern encryption by default, we also allow our customers to optionally enable legacy (old) ciphers.
 This setting enables outdated clients, systems, and devices to connect via older ciphers and protocols that are known to be insecure.